 Here’s a scenario you’re likely to encounter as an income property owner or manager:

 What do you do?
-Fire Contractor Dave and get your money back, so that you can quickly hire someone else to get the job done?
+Fire Contractor Dave and get try to get your money back, so that you can quickly hire someone else to get the job done?
 Wait it out?

 There are other advantages to getting a written estimate.
 By discussing and finalizing what you (and the contractor) expect, the work will go more smoothly, and you aren’t as likely to get surprised by, for example, how long a certain installation will take, or how expensive one material is compared to another.

-So, in addition to the scope of the work, try to get the specific materials listed, and the dates that the work will be done.
+So, in addition to the scope of the work, get the specific materials listed, along with the dates that the work will be done.
 Feel free to explain that you know people who have been taken advantage of, and you need to protect yourself.
 If the contractor (or store) can’t provide a written estimate and details concerning the work, move on.
 They are not professional, and you could be left losing both time and money.
 There’s just too much at stake.